microsoft/FHIR-Converter/docs/how-to-guides/enable-template-store-integration.md

 The service currently supports the integration with Storage Accounts to pull custom templates hosted within the blob container.

-If you are using the quickstart deployment options, your FHIR converter service will be automatically configured to pull templates from a newly created Storage Account by specifying (**TODO** insert instructions and link).
+If you are using the quickstart deployment options with default settings, your FHIR converter service will be automatically configured to pull templates from a newly created Storage Account.

 Alternatively, to configure a pre-existing storage account, follow the steps in this document.